-Individuals who are interested in the Nursing Program or currently enrolled in pre-nursing courses are strongly encouraged to attend one of four information sessions detailing the admissions process.
-Two sessions per semester, fall and spring.
-(Your attendance at one of these sessions equals four (4) points on your admissions ranking worksheet).
+Individuals who are interested in the Nursing Program or currently enrolled in pre-nursing courses are required to attend an information session detailing the admissions process.
 The nursing faculty will advise each potential applicant about the course requirements for nursing and related courses for earning an Associate Degree in Nursing and the role of the Registrar in determining what credits are awarded on transfer course work.
 The admission/selection process for the ADN program is composed of three steps.
 Each step must be completed in sequence.
 Applications are accepted from interested individuals beginning in November of the year prior to which the person wishes to enter the Nursing Program.
 Associate degree nursing program applications are available online at Roanoke-Chowan Community College's website, as well as the Associate Degree Nursing Student Handbook of Policies and Procedures, Medical Form, Tracking Sheet, and link to Eastern RIBN (partnership with East Carolina University College of Nursing).
 Applications do not carry over from year to year.
 A new application must be completed and the admission process followed beginning in November of the year prior to which that individual desires admission into the Nursing Program.
 Certain courses/classes are requirements for admission into the Nursing Program, Certified Nursing Assistant and CPR.